lizenan/VI2Video-VTON/README.md

 ## Motivation
 In current Virtual Try On research [CVPR2024 1st virtual try-on workshop](https://vto-cvpr24.github.io/), [A Curated List of Awesome Virtual Try-on (VTON)](https://github.com/minar09/awesome-virtual-try-on?tab=readme-ov-file#Prompt-based-Virtual-Try-on), people are focusing more on 2D/3D generation.
 I want to build an application that can provide stable quality on video virtual try-on with text prompt or fashion images accessible to public in one command line manner.
 ViViD set me an amazing starting point.
-I also tried StableVITON with Input Noisy Injection can also provide reasonable results, but the inference process requires previous frame intermedia results which makes the frame generation cannot generate in parallel, it slows the process too significantly.
-ViViD's solution is similar to AnimateDiff which means it has temporal transformer module can signficantly boost the process time at the same time keep information consistency between frames in a certain level.
+I also tried StableVITON with Input Noise Modification can also provide reasonable results, but the inference process requires previous frame intermediate results which makes the frames cannot generate in parallel, it slows the process too significantly.
+ViViD's solution is similar to AnimateDiff which means it has a temporal transformer module can signficantly boost the process time at the same time keep information consistent between frames in a certain level.

 The main contributions of this application are:
 1. **Leveraging the power of YOLO-World, SAM, Mediapipeline-hand detection, and pratical CV solutions to provide stable results from arbitrary shape videos and images.**  Most of inference code of the research repos are mainly focusing on datasets are well-established, which providing accurate human agonstic, agnostic masks, cloth images, cloth masks, Human Pose based information with uniformed image/video shape. this application can automatically generate these information for users without extra manual process steps.
 2. **Leverage the power of CLIP and DALLE-3, this application supports text driven outfit change.** I provided two methods: retrieval or generation from text to fashion cloth images.
 3. **Fine tune ViViD to improve generation quality via multiple directions.**
-    1) Input Noisy Modification.
+    1) Input Noise Modification.
     2) Human Parse Mask Modification with MP and SAM
     3) Use Detection+padding for data resizing without deformation.
     4) Overlap Frame increasing during inference.
-FYI, I Observed consistency improvements by increasing, but it was increase the process time, so I didn't commit this change to repo, if you need this function go to  `vivid.py` Line #183 for tuning the number.
+FYI, I Observed consistency improvements by increasing the overlap hyper-parameter, but it increased the process time, so I didn't commit this change to repo, if you need this function go to  `vivid.py Line #183` for tuning the number.

 ## Key Components